akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/withBackoff.md

 ## Description

-Wraps the given @apidoc[Source] with a @apidoc[Source] that will restart it when it fails or completes using an exponential backoff.
+Wrap the given @apidoc[Source] with a @apidoc[Source] that will restart it when it completes or fails using exponential backoff.
 The backoff resets back to `minBackoff` if there hasn't been a restart within `maxRestartsWithin`  (which defaults to `minBackoff`).

-This @apidoc[Source] will not emit a complete or failure as long as maxRestarts is not reached, since the completion or failure of the wrapped @apidoc[Source] is handled by restarting it.
+This @apidoc[Source] will not emit a complete or fail as long as maxRestarts is not reached, since the completion or failure of the wrapped @apidoc[Source] is handled by restarting it.
 The wrapped @apidoc[Source] can however be cancelled by cancelling this @apidoc[Source].
 When that happens, the wrapped @apidoc[Source], if currently running, will be cancelled, and it will not be restarted.